Thanksgiving Schedule: Check your academy’s schedule for updated class times!

 If you have open wounds or cuts, we recommend not training until they are healed to help prevent risk of contracting staph.
 Knowing the signs of ringworm and staph are important to prevent spreading infections.

 In the end, practicing personal hygiene and keeping your gear clean provides a better experience for you and your training partners.
-But beyond that, one of the biggest reasons personal hygiene is so important is that it maintains a clean environment at the gym, and reduces the risk of spreading fungal infections like ringworm or bacterial infections like staph.
+But beyond that, one of the biggest reasons personal hygiene is so important is that it maintains a clean environment at the academy, and reduces the risk of spreading fungal infections like ringworm or bacterial infections like staph.
 We want to make sure our community is healthy and your training partners keep coming back!

 Share